New design for Auckland Harbour Bridge shared path announced

 "We're confident this will deliver the safest, most enduring solution not only for people now but also for future generations, and that it will become much more than just a transport connection," he said.

-"We are committed to transforming walking and cycling in Auckland and this design offers the most far reaching and enduring benefits."
+"We are committed to transforming walking and cycling in Auckland and this design offers the most far-reaching and enduring benefits."

-This design would see the path attached to the bridge piers rather than the clip on, so there will be no load restrictions - meaning there will not be restrictions on the number of people able to access the path at one time, and it is designed to cater for future demands.
+The design would see the path attached to the bridge piers rather than the clip on, so there will be no load restrictions - meaning there will not be restrictions on the number of people able to access the path at one time, and it is designed to cater for future demands.

 It will allow for different active modes to share the space, as well as the ability for people to access and exit the path from the existing bridge in an emergency.